nataliepopescu/verifopt/meetings/proj_meeting_5_14_25.md

         - or if mutable, when does exclusionary access help/simplify reasoning?
     - or same for knowing that something will remain the same type (won't be interpreted differently)?
+        - def rely on this in some cases (search for the panics in the rewrite impl)
+    - boxed / unique ptrs